 Service-Learning students come from all different majors throughout the College of Arts and Sciences, the Haub School of Business, and the School of Health and Education Studies - all with an interest in combining academic work and service.

 Freshman students have the rare opportunity to enroll in a two course sequence that allows students to stay with the same faculty member, peers and community partner for the entire academic year.
 Upperclass students have the opportunity to enroll in the direct service courses, project-based courses, immersive courses and internships with local and international Service-Learning community partners.

 - Why should I take a freshman service-learning course?

-- Courses and Site Catalogue
+- Freshmen Yearlong Courses and CPO Site Catalogue

-- Service-Learning Placement Questionnaire
+- Freshmen Service-Learning Course Placement Questionnaire

 Semester service-learning courses are offered in both the College of Arts and Sciences and the Haub School of Business.
 Semester courses change and rotate in both the Fall and Spring semesters.
 Below is a link for semester service-learning students to view the approved sites per each course.